Meet Your Humanities Faculty: Darren Gobert

 Dr. Darren Gobert is the William and Sue Gross Professor of Theater Studies and Professor of English.
 In this edited and condensed interview, he describes the process of reconstructing and imagining the unknowable in performance studies, the way cultural scripts pass through our bodies both on stage and in everyday life, and why theater artists can still create performances in lockdown.

-Dr. Gobert will give a virtual tgiFHI talk titled Purge on Friday, October 9, 2020, at 9:30am.
-Consider joining us!
+Dr. Gobert gave a virtual tgiFHI talk titled Purge on Friday, October 9, 2020, at 9:30am.
+View the full talk here!

 On his research interests and how they developed: